 We Buy Metal Scraps

 AusCon runs a fully-operational scrap yard in Perth, actively contributing to the recycling of household metals that are no longer in use.
-Find our more about how we’re giving back to the community.

 When it comes to household recycling, you can make your contributions to your nearest government waste site.